Pranavmodi0/WorkIndia-Assignment/README.md

 ## Overview

-This project is a RESTful API for a railway management system, similar to the functionalities provided by IRCTC.
+This project is a RESTful API for a railway management system.
 The API allows users to manage train bookings, check seat availability, and handle user accounts with role-based access control.

 ## Technologies Used